sekhri101/personal-goals/README.md

 ### Other things I did

-- Talked to Mom about Uncle Jerry
+- :hospital: Talked to Mom about Uncle Jerry
-- Planned Mom's visit to come to Oregon
+- :airplane: Planned Mom's visit to come to Oregon
+- :money_with_wings: Helped with DCUS Sponsor website stuff
+- :page_facing_up: Organized DCUS Async meeting
+- :globe_with_meridians: Got the special sections on the DCUS home page

 ### Side Projects & Other Goals